The Most Dangerous Roads in the World

 Scarily, this narrow road clinging to the side of a Bolivian mountain was once the main route into the country’s capital, La Paz, which holds the honour of the world’s highest capital city.
 Authorities eventually built a shiny new highway, but locals still speed down this road that also serves as a popular mountain biking spot.
-There are several reasons not to look down.
-One of the most unnerving sights is the dozens of makeshift memorials dedicated to those who’ve lost their lives here.
+There are several reasons not to look down: Some of the most unnerving sights are the dozens of makeshift memorials dedicated to those who’ve lost their lives here.
 The road has a total drop of 12,000 feet and even today, between 200 and 300 people die on the road every year.

 Guoliang Tunnel, China